FelipeDamianR/cvrp-metaheuristics-ga-aco-kmeans/README.md

-# **CVRP Metaheuristics: GA, ACO, and GA + K-means**
+# CVRP Metaheuristics: GA, ACO, and GA + K-Means

-This repository contains the implementation and analysis of several metaheuristic algorithms applied to the **Capacitated Vehicle Routing Problem (CVRP)**.
+This repository contains the implementation and analysis of metaheuristic algorithms for the **Capacitated Vehicle Routing Problem (CVRP)**.

+The project compares three approaches:

+- **Genetic Algorithm (GA)**

+- **Ant Colony Optimization (ACO)**

+- **Genetic Algorithm with K-Means initialization**

+The goal was to minimize total route distance while satisfying vehicle capacity constraints and ensuring that each customer is served exactly once.

+The GA + K-Means approach uses spatial clustering to generate more structured initial routes before the evolutionary search process.
+This allowed the algorithm to start from geographically coherent solutions and improve route quality compared with the standard GA implementation.

+An interactive **Shiny for Python** application was also developed to test ACO with custom datasets and visualize route construction.

-The work is based on the project documented in `Report_ACO_GA.pdf`.
+The full methodology, mathematical formulation, and results are documented in `Report_ACO_GA.pdf`.

-The original objective was to build a hybrid GA–ACO algorithm.
-Due to time constraints, the hybrid version was not completed; instead, the project includes **independent implementations** and a full comparative study.

 # **Problem Description**

 The project focuses on solving the **Capacitated Vehicle Routing Problem (CVRP)** using: